yoki31/joplin/readme/apps/use_cases/business.md

-# Joplin for your businesses
+# Joplin for your business

 Whether you're running a company, a team or a growing start-up, efficiency and organisation are key to success.
 Discover how Joplin can transform the way you run your business with these five practical uses: